Leroyal/DT-DIGITAX-MOBILE/README.md

 <a name="firebase-analytics"></a>
 ### Google Firebase Analytics

-2. Firebase Analytics: Google Analytics for Firebase provides free, unlimited reporting on up to 500 distinct events.
+Google Analytics for Firebase provides free, unlimited reporting on up to 500 distinct events.
 The SDK automatically captures certain key events and user properties, and you can define your own custom events to measure the things that uniquely matter to your business.